ulmefors/home/_posts/2022-01-20-ten-percent-of-income-to-most-effective-charities.md

 ---
 layout: post
-description: Decision to donate inpired by Effective Altruism
+description: Decision to donate inpired by Giving What We Can
-categories: [effective-atruism, charity, philantropy]
+categories: [giving-what-we-can, effective-atruism, charity, philantropy]
 title: 10% of income to most effective charities
 ---